 Book 2 of the Donovan Family Saga spotlights the romance between Daniel Donovan and Annie Griffiths.
 But all is not well in their world.
 Here's a bit of a teaser for you: Daniel Donovan wants nothing more than to get married, unless it's to restore his friendship with his closest friend, Alec Twelve Trees.
 Alec … Continue reading Coming in January: THE WOODSMAN’S ROSE

 Since the 2020 election season has started, I've got a trivia question for you: Who was President of the United States when all Native Americans were given the right to vote?
 A.) Dwight D. Eisenhower B.) Theodore Roosevelt C.) Richard M. Nixon D.) Calvin Coolidge No peeking now—just give it your best shot!
-C’mon, you … Continue reading Tuesday Trivia: Native Americans & the Right to Vote
+C’mon, you … Continue reading Native American Trivia: The Right to Vote

 You can't wake a person who is pretending to sleep. -Navajo Proverb I also don't usually use this blog for statements on public affairs.
 But today is different.
 Today, I believe that too many of us are pretending to sleep.
 Pretending that what's going on in our country has no far-reaching effects.
 Pretending that since … Continue reading PRETENDING TO SLEEP: A Navajo Proverb

 Another important topic has been bought up on my dash, and that is the use of “spirit animals”.
 Having an animal guide or an animal familiar or an animal you really like is not the same as a spirit animal: and for those of you who are confused, here are several Tumblr posts to help you understand:

 [NB: if you (like me) are non-Native and you reblogged agentotter’s commentary PLEASE read sofriel’s refutation below.
 “Spirit Animal” as a non-Native phrase is SUPER FUCKED UP.]